syntasso/kratix-docs/docs/main/08-troubleshooting.md

 Kratix uses [label
 selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)
 to match documents to Destinations.
-If a document is being scheduled to the wrong Destination, it is likely that the label selectors are not matching correctly.
+If a document is being scheduled to the wrong Destination or no Destination at all, it is likely that the label selectors are not matching correctly.

 1. Check the labels are correctly applied to the Destinations: